ZekeScript/portfolio/README.md

 ## Usage

-Feel free to customize this template to create your own portfolio website.
-You can modify the content in `index.html`, update the styles in `main.css`, and add your projects to the Projects section.
+Feel free to explore the website and use it as a template for your own portfolio.
+You can customize the content, styles, and layout to suit your needs.

-You can also add your own social media links in the footer and update the contact form to fit your needs.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a pull request or open an issue in the GitHub repository.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License